B2B eCommerce

 The Challenge

-Official’ reporting had to stay governed and reviewable: Zoro wanted to keep Looker as the home for human-reviewed official dashboards.
-Any natural-language layer needed SQL visibility and exportable outputs for validation, and it had to fail safely when context was missing.
+Official reporting had to stay governed and reviewable: Zoro had invested in Looker as their home for human-reviewed dashboards and were not looking to replace it.
+Any natural-language layer had to work alongside that system, with SQL visibility and exportable outputs so teams could validate answers, and have the ability to fail safely when context was missing rather than producing a confident but incorrect result.

-Security and data scope had to be tightly controlled: Zoro wanted a clean pilot with a small set of approved BigQuery tables, a data dictionary, and curated definitions, plus alignment on SOC 2 Type 2 expectations and deployment options in SaaS or Zoro’s GCP.
+Security and data scope had to be tightly controlled: Zoro wanted a clean, controlled pilot scoped to a small set of approved BigQuery tables, a data dictionary, and curated definitions.
+Deployment options also needed to align with SOC 2 Type 2 expectations and support either SaaS or Zoro's own GCP environment.

 The Solution